 Top benefits of cloud computing

 Cloud computing is a big shift from the traditional way businesses think about IT resources.
-What is it about cloud computing?
-Why is cloud computing so popular?
-Here are 6 common reasons why organisations are turning to cloud computing services:
+Here are seven common reasons why organisations are turning to cloud computing services:

 Cloud computing eliminates the capital expense of buying hardware and software, and setting up and running on-site data centres – the racks of servers, the round-the-clock electricity for power and cooling, the IT experts for managing the infrastructure.
 It adds up quickly.